Ultimate San Sebastian Travel Guide

 San Sebastian Pensións

 Pensións (guest houses) run from budget-friendly to expensive.
-In fact, you could find a private room pensión for less than a hostel on your solo travel in San Sebastian.
+In fact, you could find a private room pensión for less than a hostel on your stay in San Sebastian.

 Note, not all pensións will offer breakfast, and some pensións may close their front desk by a certain time in the evening.
 Check on their front-desk hours and if they may leave a key for you.